vramework/vramework-website/docs/40-workspace/01-workspaces.md

 title: Workspaces
 ---

-**Note**: WIP

 Vramework was built with monolithic workspaces.
 Not because it needs to, but you can get quite a few benefits by seperating things into packages.

 To try and keep things simple, we'll be working directly on the workspace starter.
 We'll have the name *mindwave* as our application to avoid seeing example everywhere.

 ```bash
 git clone git@github.com:vramework/workspace-starter.git